UCLA's Institute of the Environment and Sustainability presents an environmental film competition.

 • Films should be appropriate for all audiences.

-• Finalists are required to attend the award ceremony on May 24, 2019, at UCLA.
+• Finalists are required to attend the award ceremony on May 2020, at UCLA.
+(TBA)

 • Through your submission, UCLA IoES will be given the right to use your film for promotional, but not commercial, purposes

 • Films will be judged by content of the film, its ability to educate, inspire, and raise awareness of the film’s chosen topic.

 • By entering the contest, the entrants agree to submit their own original work, does not infringe upon the intellectual property rights of others, and is In compliance with all copyright laws.
 When using work that is not your own, the entrants agree that those works are part of the public domain, that they have obtained permission to use the work, or that the use of the work does not constitute a substantial portion of the film so as to so as to comply with fair use laws of USC Title 17 Section 107 found at http://www.copyright.gov/fls/fl102.html.
 Where an entrant has obtained permission to use a substantial portion of another’s intellectual property, entrant agrees to submit proof of permission with the film entry.
 As to research, please give credit to the owners and authors of scientific, academic, political, etc. works, such as through the credits of the film or when the source is used in the film.